elliott-beach/UMN-grades-watcher/README.md

 I find it annoying that the UMN moodle system doesn't notify you when grades are updated, so I wrote a script to check grades automatically.
+Grades are checked every 60 minutes, and, if your grades changed, I send you an email!

 ## USAGE